JoelTEB/GreenDOS/README.md

 # Information
 GreenDOS is a virtual OS writen in MS-DOS Batch...
 Does not sound impressive but I am new to this stuff.
-I am rubbish at this (DOT)MD junk so this probably looks rubbish!
+I am new to this (DOT)MD junk so this probably looks like something someone new to this (DOT)MD junk would do...
 > I have realised this is just Markdown and I am epic at Markdown!
->> This does not look cool though...
+>> time to meake this site look EPIC!!!

 Here is a table of the current versions of GreenDOS.
 > Please note, all the times are in DD/MM/YY instead of MM/DD/YY.
 This is because I am British and that is how we do it in Britan!